-During this unprecedented situation affecting all campus activities and services, the Libraries seek to maintain baseline services as much as possible.
+During the pandemic the Libraries seek to maintain baseline services as much as possible.
 Most library staff are working remotely.
-Visit our Continuity guide for current information, and contact the librarian if you have any questions.
+Visit our Continuity guide for current information.

 Materials Science and Engineering is an interdisciplinary area of study that investigates the synthesis, composition, structure, and characteristics of solid state materials, and their use in practical applications.
 The field combines aspects of metallurgy, physics, chemistry, and - increasingly - biology, as well as electrical and mechanical engineering.
 Materials come in many forms: metals, alloys, polymers, electronic materials such as semiconductors and superconductors, ceramics, composite materials, structural materials, biomaterials, and nanomaterials.
 Their properties (mechanical, electrical, magnetic, optical) determine the selection or design of a material for an enormous variety of applications, ranging from structural steels to computer microchips, medical devices to batteries, and beyond.

 Choose a page from the left side menu to see resources of interest.

 Materials Science is a highly interdisciplinary field.
 Consult these additional subject guides for more information on resources, tools, and services provided by the University Libraries.